HsuWanTing/unified-summarization/unified-summarization/README.md

 ## CNN/Daily Mail dataset

-Codes for generating the dataset is in `data_preprocess` folder.
+Codes for generating the dataset is in `data` folder.

 We modified the preprocessing code from [this repository](https://github.com/abisee/cnn-dailymail).